Bielgomes/Fastipy/README.md

 ### Todo

+- [ ] Fix safe save file function, to save in correct path.

 ### Added

 - [x] Added Fastipy config
 - [x] Added Plugin timeout configuration
+- [x] Added typing for options in print routes function

 ### Changed

 - [x] Renaming the fastipy base exception to the fastipy exception to make it easier to handle
+- [x] Fix problem in error handler for python 3.11.

 # Contributors